bithst/Kathford/4th Semester/[DBMS] Database Management System/Lab/7th/Details.md

 # Title

 # Objective
-To be familiar with views, sotred procedure and trigger in SQL
+To be familiar with views, stored procedure and trigger in SQL

 # Problem
 Given Relational Schema